Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 Note:
 - We forgot a ::type at the end of aligned_storage.
 - Trust me you don't want to debug, that.
-- By writing into storage, which essentally was an empty struct, we corrupted the stack >>
+- By writing into storage, which essentially was an empty struct, we corrupted the stack >>
 ---
 Note: